 Alan Carter has had a diverse range of employment experience since graduating from the University of WA in the 1970’s.
 He has worked in the Corporate Sector, in Politics and in the Government and Not for Profit Sectors and much of that work in recent years has focussed on initiatives to promote reconciliation and reducing the levels of Aboriginal disadvantage in our communities.
 He currently works as a consultant.

-He is currently the Co-Chair of Reconciliation WA and is also Co-Convenor of the Bringing Them Home Committee (WA).
-His work with the Bringing Them Home Committee has often focussed on the need to tell the Truth about the appalling manner in which we treated the First Peoples of this country, particularly the Stolen Generations.
+He is currently on the board of Reconciliation WA and is also Co-Convenor of the Bringing Them Home Committee (WA).
+His work with the Bringing Them Home Committee has often focussed on the need to tell the truth about the appalling manner in which we treated the First Peoples of this country, particularly the Stolen Generation.
 His role with Reconciliation WA has enabled him to work with the Corporate, Government and Not for Profit Sectors to promote reconciliation and to encourage greater collaboration in order to maximise outcomes for Aboriginal and Torres Strait Islander people.

 Alan has a Bachelor of Arts in History from the University of WA, a Postgraduate Diploma in Science and Technology Policy from Murdoch University focussing on Sustainability and is a Graduate Member of the Australian Institute of Company Directors.